How to Wear Engagement Ring and Wedding Band: Is There a Right Way?

 That means:

-But guess what?
-Plenty of people flip the order or wear them on different hands altogether.
+But plenty of people flip the order or wear them on different hands altogether.
 You do you.

 3. What Finger Does an Engagement Ring Go On?

-In many Western cultures, the engagement ring is worn on the fourth finger of the left hand—AKA the "ring finger."
+In many Western cultures, the engagement ring is worn on the fourth finger of the left hand — the "ring finger."

 TL;DR: